Osman-Ashraf/NFCEmu-QuickStart/README.md

 ```
 ## ⛏️ Run <a name = "run"></a>

-1. The program can be run using the following command
+1. The program can be run using the following command.
 ```bash
 cd ~/NFCEmu
 ./run.sh